alebelcor/alebelcor.github.io/source/_posts/how-to-stop-worrying-about-css-vendor-prefixes.md

 ## Closing thoughts

 Autoprefixr is configurable in a way that suits many needs.
 If I want to support the latest two versions of browsers and also IE9 (and IE8) I can.

 It can integrate with Node.js and there's a Grunt plugin for it which makes it even easier to include in your build or development workflow.

-But I think the absolute best would have to be that, because it uses Can I Use, it adapts to how the Web and Web Browsers progress automatically and effortlessly.
+But I think the absolute best would have to be that, because it uses Can I Use, it adapts to how the Web and Web Browsers are moving forward automatically and effortlessly.